Ruizfuente/HelpEachOther/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+TODO LIST
+- When user moves and location changes the map is automatically set on the new position so the focus of whatever user us watching is lost

+- investigar:
+    L.geoJSON(this.choice_locations, {
+      onEachFeature: function(feature, layer){

+      }
+    })